eldss-classwork/databases-practicum1-scripts/README.md

 # databases-practicum1-scripts

-SQL scripts for practicum 1 in databases class.
+Practicum 1 materials for databases class.
+Previously held only SQL scripts, hence the title of the repo.